Dr. Greene, I am terrified of SIDS. What can I do to prevent it and when can I stop worrying?

 Everything dear to us causes pain.
 Becoming a parent opens up new landscapes within us: new hopes, fears, delights, and sorrows.
 There is no magic moment when you will stop worrying.
-Sometimes, even when we do everything right, babies die.
+Sometimes, even when we do everything right, babies die, including from SIDS.
 The fragility and unpredictability of life underscore how precious each life is.

 Thankfully, there are specific steps you can take to minimize the risk to your child.

 SIDS, or Sudden Infant Death Syndrome, is defined as the sudden, unexpected and unexplained death of any infant or young child.
 What a horror for any parent!
 When surveyed about what they would have appreciated in those chilling moments after the death, SIDS parents responded with several concrete requests they were often too stunned to make at the time (Journal of Emergency Medicine, Sep 1997):

 - To hold their baby one last time

 - To have the clothing returned to them

 - To have a print or mold of their baby’s hand

 - To have a lock of hair.